johnpapa/http-interceptors/README.md

-# Tour of Heroes - Http Interceptors Demo
+# Tour of Heroes, the Movie Edition - Http Interceptors Demo

 The Web apps in this monorepo make HTTP requests and require uniform consistency in how they are executed and handled.